Wayoung7/mono-diagram/README.md

 Input file:

 ```
+[grid]

-[grid] {10, 7}      // The grid has 10 colums and 7 rows
+width: 10       // The grid has 10 colums
+height: 7       // And 7 rows

 1,1:a
 6,2:l           // The cell at column 6, row 2 has content 'l'
 3,3:j
 10,5:m
 2,7:k
 ```

-Output diagram:
+Output diagram(ascii):

 ```
 +---+---+---+---+---+---+---+---+---+---+